ToshioCP/Gtk4-tutorial/gfm/sec11.md

 The relationship between the signal and object (type) is made up when the signal is generated.

 `g_signal_emit` is used to emit the signal.
-The following is extract from `tfetexties.c`.
+The following lines are extracted from `tfetextview.c`.
+Each line is quoted from a different line.

 ~~~C
 g_signal_emit (tv, tfe_text_view_signals[CHANGE_FILE], 0);